 Connecting mathematical concepts to real-world scenarios can make them more meaningful and engaging.
 Explain how subtracting fractions from whole numbers is used in everyday situations such as cooking, measuring, construction, and finance.
 Provide examples that resonate with students' interests and experiences.

-For instance, when discussing cooking, explain how adjusting recipe quantities often involves subtracting fractions.
-If a recipe calls for 2 cups of flour but you only want to make half the recipe, you need to subtract 1/2 of 2 cups, which is 1 cup.
+Here's one way to look at it: when discussing cooking, explain how adjusting recipe quantities often involves subtracting fractions.
+On top of that, if a recipe calls for 2 cups of flour but you only want to make half the recipe, you need to subtract 1/2 of 2 cups, which is 1 cup.
 This practical application helps students see the relevance of the concept and motivates them to learn it.

 FAQ